MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-attach-kubernetes-anywhere.md

 - The availability of **Preview features** in Azure Machine Learning isn't guaranteed.
 - Models (including the foundational model) from the **Model Catalog** and **Registry** aren't supported on Kubernetes online endpoints.
-- The process of creating a deployment inside the cluster has a timeout limit of **20 minutes**.
-This includes downloading the image, downloading the model, and initializing the deployment.
+- The process of creating a model inference deployment inside the cluster has a timeout limit of **20 minutes**.
+This includes downloading the image, downloading the model, and initializing the user scripts.

 ## Recommended best practices